milenakapralova/socraticmodels/blogpost.md

 >    - Get the 100 most similar `object categories` to `image` based on cosine similarity and order them.
 >    - Find the `object` corresponding to the maximum cosine similarity value
 >    - Add `object` to `objects_image`.
->    - For each sebsequent `object` in the rest of the ordered list of object categories:
+>    - For each subsequent `object` in the rest of the ordered list of object categories:
 >        - Calculate the cosine similarity between `object` and all the objects in `objects_image`.
 >        - If none of the calculated cosine similarities is higher than the pre-specified threshold:
 >            - Add `object` to `objects_image`.